-To equip the residents with skills to contribute to their respective future fields and allow them to be able to address an ever-changing health care environment, they will be offered a one-year program of value-added post-graduate scholarship / training after their third year of clinical training.
+To equip our residents with advanced skills to contribute to their respective future fields and allow them to be able to address an ever-changing health care environment, all residents will complete a one-year program of value-added post-graduate scholarship / training after their third year of clinical training.
 The Program Director will work with each resident during their PGY II and III years to identify the most advantageous opportunity and options and assist each resident with implementation to ensure success.

-Care of the Critically Ill Patient/Trauma*: The program will allow an in-residency, one-year critical care/trauma/acute care fellowship or a burn fellowship at any high quality ACGME accredited fellowship institution; this fellowship is designed to address the issues around the changing definition of what is a "general surgeon" and the increasing community needs for highly trained surgical specialists capable of caring for the critically ill, the injured and emergency surgical patients.
-This fellowship will enable the resident to sit for the certifying examination in surgical critical care after successful completion of all requirements.
+Care of the Critically Ill Patient/Trauma*: The program will allow residents to pursue an in-residency, one-year critical care/trauma/acute care fellowship or a burn fellowship at any high-quality accredited institution; the CC/trauma/acute care fellowship is designed to address the changing definition of what is a "general surgeon" and the increasing community needs for highly trained surgical specialists capable of caring for the critically ill, the injured and emergency surgical patients.
+This fellowship, after successful completion, will enable the resident to sit for the certifying examination in surgical critical care.

-Additional Qualifications*: At this time the program is working with FAU and other schools to establish the possibility for the resident to complete one of two executive master’s degree programs: The Business of Medicine: A one-year executive MBA program, would be designed to teach the basics of financial and business management, leadership, strategy and negotiation, operations, marketing, innovation and so forth.
+The Business of Medicine: A one-year executive MBA program, to teach the basics of financial and business management, leadership, strategy and negotiation, operations, marketing, innovation and so forth.

 Public Health/Health Care Administration: A one-year MPH or MHS program would be designed to teach the resident the concepts and issues around epidemiology, public health and research (evidence-based medicine).

 Hospital Management: A one-year MMM or MHA program would allow a resident with such aspirations to gain deeper insight into the management of hospitals and health-systems.
 Other options can be considered on an individual basis and are subject to PD approval.